joelhawksley/identity/index.md

 ### Mentorship

 I am a firm believer in the power of peer mentoring.
 In addition to being a [Big Brother](https://biglittlecolorado.org/), I regularly support several aspiring engineers in their pursuit of a career in software.
+I've also volunteered as a guide at RailsConf for several years.

 ### Photography